jekyll/jekyll/docs/pages/resources.md

   - [Algolia](https://blog.algolia.com/instant-search-blog-documentation-jekyll-plugin/): Add a powerful instant search to your Jekyll site
   - [Bonsai Search](https://docs.bonsai.io/article/217-jekyll): The easiest way to use Elasticsearch for your Jekyll site
   - [CloudSh](https://cloudsh.com/generators/How-to-setup-search-on-Jekyll/): Website search with a few lines of JavaScript

+## Editors plugins

+- Visual Studio Code has [various jekyll related plugins](https://marketplace.visualstudio.com/search?term=tag%3Ajekyll&target=VSCode&category=All%20categories&sortBy=Installs) and supports [autocompletion for configuration file](http://json.schemastore.org/jekyll).
+- [jekyll-atom](https://atom.io/packages/jekyll): A collection of snippets and tools for Jekyll in Atom
+- [markdown-writer](https://atom.io/packages/markdown-writer): An Atom package for Jekyll.
+It can create new posts/drafts, manage tags/categories, insert link/images and add many useful key mappings.
+- [sublime-jekyll](https://github.com/23maverick23/sublime-jekyll): A Sublime Text package for Jekyll static sites.
+This package should help creating Jekyll sites and posts easier by providing access to key template tags and filters, as well as common completions and a current date/datetime command (for dating posts).
+You can install this package manually via GitHub, or via [Package Control](https://packagecontrol.io/packages/Jekyll).
+- [vim-jekyll](https://github.com/parkr/vim-jekyll): A vim plugin to generate new posts and run `jekyll build` all without leaving vim.
+- [WordPress2Jekyll](https://wordpress.org/plugins/wp2jekyll/): A WordPress plugin that allows you to use WordPress as your editor and (automatically) export content in to Jekyll.
+WordPress2Jekyll attempts to marry these two systems together in order to make a site that can be easily managed from all devices.

 ## Other commentary